ravisharda/pravega-developer-resources/docker-compose-commands.md

 Prerequisites:
 * Ensure you are in ./pravega/docker/compose.
-* Ensure you don't have to use `sudo` everywhere by first executing `sudo -s`
+* Ensure you don't have to use `sudo` everywhere by first executing `$ sudo -s`

-1. First, stop the running containers: `docker-compose stop`
+1. First, stop the running containers: `$ docker-compose stop`
-2. Second remove the stopped containers: `docker-compose rm -f`
+2. Second remove the stopped containers: `$ docker-compose rm -f`

    Note: If you don’t specify -f in the above command, it will prompt you for Y/N before removing it.